aridjayarecipes/cutesrecipes.web.app/content/post/2286-simple-way-to-prepare-perfect-baked-oats-medallions-over-nut-apple-donuts.md

 - "Bake the medallions for about 20-25 minutes over moderate heat of 375°F | 190°C."
 - "While those goodies are baking, slice your apples horizontally, then de-core each slices to create somewhat like donuts.
 You can use a spoon, a knife, or whatev&#39; you got in the kitchen that will make this step easy for ya.
 Discard the core."
 - "Spread almond butter on top of the apple donuts, then set aside if medallions aren&#39;t done."
-- "Soon as the oven &#34;pinged!,&#34; take the baking tray off the oven with proper tools.
+- "Soon as the oven "pinged!," take the baking tray off the oven with proper tools.
 Put tray over the counter, then using a spatula, scoop out medallions to put them on top of your nut butter apple donuts.
 Yes!
 Ready to serve!"
 categories:
 - Recipe
 tags: